Legal Issue and Challenges faced by startup

 12. Documented of Non-Disclosure Agreements:

 It is a very important document for the success of any startup company.
 It creates a confidential relationship between parties and also protects the information and idea of any startup.
-It provides assurance from the theft of ideas or any information being shared between parties that not harmful for the startup.
+It assures the theft of ideas or any information being shared between parties that not harmful for the startup.